 Knowles-Nelson Stewardship Program

 The Knowles-Nelson Stewardship Program has been providing money to the state, local governments, land trusts and other non-profits to purchase and protect land since 1989.
 It has helped protect more than 500,000 acres.
-These lands benefit all of us in Wisconsin by providing jobs, benefitting local ecomomies, protecting our water resources & air quality, promoting tourism & healthy lifestyles, guaranteeing places to hunt, hike, fish and explore close to home.
+These lands benefit all of us in Wisconsin by providing jobs, benefitting local economies, protecting our water resources & air quality, promoting tourism & healthy lifestyles, guaranteeing places to hunt, hike, fish and explore close to home.

 Gathering Waters has long been a champion for the Stewardship Program, leading campaigns to prevent funding cuts and see the program reauthorized in 2007.
 But today the Stewardship Program and our Wisconsin way of life is being threatened.
 Find out more and help save Stewardship today.